Wills, Queensland: Education

 There are no schools in Wills.
-The nearest primary school is in Boulia.
-The nearest secondary schools are in Winton and Mount Isa which are both too far for a daily commute.
+The nearest government primary school is Boulia State School in Boulia, but some parts of Wills are distant for a daily commute The nearest government secondary schools are in Winton and Mount Isa which are both too far for a daily commute.
 The Spinifex State College in Mount Isa offers boarding facilities.
-Other boarding schools or distance education would be options.
+The alternatives are distance education and boarding school.